dini-ag-kim/avram/specification.md

 * if `repeatable` is `false` the subfield is valid only if the field does not contain another subfield with the same subfield code.
 * Subfield value must be valid (see [value validation])

-*TODO: subfield order*

 Subfield validation can be configured:

-* to not validate subfields (`ignore_subfields`)
-* to ignore subfield values (`ignore_subfield_values`)
+* to ignore subfield values (`ignore_values`)
-* to ignore order of subfields (`ignore_subfield_order`)
+* to also check order of subfields (`check_subfield_order`)

 ### Value validation

+[value validation]: #value-validation

 A value (given as string), is valid if it conforms to a definition (given as [field definition], [subfield definition], [indicator definition], [data element definition](#positions)):

 * if the definition contains key `pattern`, the value must match its regular expression.
+The pattern is not anchored by default, so `^` and/or `$` must be included to match start and/or end of the value.
-* if the definition contains key `positions`, the value must be [valid against its positions](#validation-against-positions).
+* if the definition contains key `positions`, the value must be [valid against its positions](#validation-with-positions).
-* if the definition contains key `codes`, the value must be [valid against its codelists](#validation-against-a-codelist)
+* if the definition contains key `codes`, the value must be [valid against its codelists](#validation-with-codelists)

 A value is always valid if the definition contains neither of keys `pattern`, `positions`, and `codes`.

-Note that the pattern is not anchored by default, so `^` and/or `$` must be included to match start and/or end of the value.
+If validation option `ignore_values` is enabled, all non-indicator values are valid.

-### Validation against positions
+### Validation with positions

+[validation with positions]: #validation-with-positions

 A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.
 Character positions are counted by Unicode code points.

-Note that substrings can be empty, for instance when the value is shorter than some character position.
+Substrings can be empty, for instance when the value is shorter than some character position.
 An empty substring can be valid, depending on the data element definition.

-Note that positions can recursively contain other positions via their data element definitions.
+Positions can recursively contain other positions via their data element definitions.

-### Validation against a codelist
+### Validation with codelists

+[validation with codelists]: #validation-with-codelists

 A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.